psimion/SuppData_Metazoa_2017/README.md

 ## Softwares

 **utilities_src.tgz**
 These are the sources of the C programs used in our dataset assembly procedure.
-Please note that the "De-Cross-Contamination" (DCC) step of our procedure has been re-worked as a software (named "CroCo") currently under final development and that will be published elsewhere.
+Please note that the "De-Cross-Contamination" (DCC) step of our procedure has been re-worked as a dedicated software (named "CroCo") currently under final development and that will be published elsewhere.

 ## Information